LastPass for Android

 - Log Out to log out of your LastPass account.

-- Launch your Site in the in-app LastPass Browser.
+- Launch your Site in the in-app LastPass Browser or your default browser.

 - View the Site entry and credentials.